Belted sandfish: Description

 The belted sandfish has a laterally compressed elongate body with a relatively short, pointed snout.
 It has 3 clearly visible spines on the gill cover, the middle spine being straight.
 The margins of the preopercle are serrated.
 The dorsal fin has 10 spines and 12-14 soft rays while the anal fin contains 3 spines and 7 soft rays.
 The caudal fin is truncate.
 The head and body are reddish-brown in colour marked with lines created by a dark spot on the scales on the body.
 A dark stripe runs through the eye and reaches back to anterior part of the body.
 The posterior part of the body has 4 dark bars that run onto the dorsal fin, with the most forward bar being the most obvious and this bar extends onto the anterior of the soft rayes part of the dorsal as an obvious black blotch.
-There is a clear white bar in the middle of the lower part of the body situated immediately in front of the most forward dark bar.
+There is a clear white bar in the middle of the lower part of the body, situated immediately in front of the most forward dark bar.
 There are wavy dark bars on the dorsal, anal and caudal fins and, in some fish, there is a pair of large black blotches at the base of the caudal fin.
 The pelvic fins are black with white leading edges.
-The belted sandfish attains a maximum recorded tital length of 10 cm.
+The belted sandfish attains a maximum recorded total length of 10 cm.